tinkerator/snappy/README.md

 ## Protocol

-The Snapmaker uses a plain URL/FORM API with JSON style return values.
-Learning the command set is via `tcpdump`-ing the exchange between Luban and the Snapmaker 2.0 A350 device.
+The Snapmaker uses a plain URL/FORM API with some attachments (for running g-code programs) and offers JSON style return values.
+Learning the command set has been via `tcpdump`-ing the exchange between Luban and the Snapmaker 2.0 A350 device.

 Some `tcpdump` commands to help navigate: